enkidevs/curriculum/python/python-core/python-threading/creating-threads.md

 I am a thread!!!
 ```

-We can use some built-in methods to see how many threads we have or if there are any that are stil active:
+We can use some built-in methods to see how many threads we have or if there're any that are still active:

 ```python
 # Check number of threads